 - Set up scheduled group session with your mentees.

-- Decide a topic to discuss about.
+- Decide a topic to discuss.
 Make sure it could be divided into several parts, e.g. a book with several chapters.

 - Encourage them to take part in delivering several parts of the topic, preferably in a certain sequence.